feature-engine/feature_engine/docs/quickstart.rst

 Dataset attribution
 -------------------

-The user guide and examples included in Feature-engine's documetation are based on these 2 datasets:
+The user guide and examples included in Feature-engine's documentation are based on these 3 datasets:

 **Titanic dataset**